keruzu/runbook/README.md

 I generally try to start my solution architecture by filling out a runbook, so then I can capture all of the questions (and later answers!) that I have from the various stakeholders.
-Once I have enough information to roughly understand how people and other systems will use the system, then the completed runbook becomes my final project artifact.
+Once I have enough information to roughly understand how people and other systems will use the system, then the runbook becomes my final project artifact.

 ## About this Repository
 The format of my runbooks has changed over time, as I find myself re-inventing it wherever I go.